Do extra-curricular activities help UK medical students?

 How do extra‑curriculars shape career prospects and specialisation?

 Strategic engagement signals commitment and builds evidence of skills for postgraduate applications.
-Research projects, academic societies and community health initiatives align with specialty interests and provide networks and exemplars.
-Staff can guide students to activities that complement assessment briefs and placement experiences so that participation enhances both learning outcomes and career narratives.
+Research projects, academic societies and community health initiatives align with specialty interests and create networks and exemplars.
+Staff can guide students to activities that complement assessments and placements, so participation enhances both learning outcomes and career narratives.

 How Student Voice Analytics helps you

 Student Voice Analytics surfaces where extra‑curricular offers work well for medical students and where they stall.
-It tracks sentiment over time for medicine and extra‑curriculars, with drill‑downs by programme, cohort and demographics, so you can see gaps for mature and part‑time learners, and the effect of timetabling and placements.
+It tracks sentiment over time for medicine and extra‑curriculars, with drill‑downs by programme, cohort and demographics.
+This helps you see gaps for mature and part‑time learners, and the effect of timetabling and placements.
 Concise, anonymised summaries and export‑ready tables support programme teams and student partners to prioritise fixes, evidence impact and share progress quickly.